ros2/domain_bridge/doc/design.md

 The bridge should faithfully map the QoS settings of data coming from one domain into another domain.
 For example, a publisher with reliability policy set to "best effort" should continue to publish as "best effort" in the other domains when bridged.

-If there are multiple publishers on the same topic, but with different QoS settings, the bridge should have two streams of data, each with their own QoS settings.
+If there are multiple publishers on the same topic, but with different QoS settings, it would be nice if the bridge could preserve each stream of data.
 For example, if there is one publisher using "best effort" and another publisher using "reliable" on the same topic (with the same domain ID) and a bridge is made, then the bridge should forward data as "best effort" for the first publisher and as "reliable" for the second publisher into the output domain.
+Unforunately, this may not be possible due to technical limitations so we leave this as a soft requirement.
+Refer to the *QoS mapping* section of the proposed approach below for a more detailed discussion.

 Since remotely querying the *history* and *depth* QoS policies is not possible in many implementations (e.g. it is not required by the DDS spec), the bridge should offer a way to configure these values explicitly.